 Character Story Elements

-Evaluate your story against the Character Story Elements and you’ll create captivating characters.
+Evaluate and revise your story against the Character Story Elements, and you’ll create captivating characters.
 You’ll start by looking at who is in a scene.
-This is critical to having control over your story.
-For every character, ask is the character is needed in the scene.
+This is critical for having control over your story.
+For every character, ask if the character is needed in the scene.
 Do they serve a purpose?
 If not, it might be time to cut them.
 Yes, harsh, but sometimes necessary.

 Once you know who is in the scene, look to see if the point of view character is the right one.
 This means asking who will be impacted most by the scene.
 If it’s not the POV character, it might be time to choose a different one.